jrouquie/models/research/object_detection/g3doc/running_pets.md

 Please remember the path where you upload the data to, as we will need this information when configuring the pipeline in a following step.

-## Downloading a COCO-pretrained Model for Transfer Learning
+## Download a COCO-pretrained Model for Transfer Learning

 Training a state of the art object detector from scratch can take days, even when using multiple GPUs!
 In order to speed up training, we'll take an object